Ribes divaricatum: Description

 The inflorescence is a small cluster of hanging flowers, each with reflexed purple-tinted green sepals and smaller, white to red petals encircling long, protruding stamens.
-The fruit is a sweet-tasting berry up to 1 cm wide which is black when ripe.
+The fruit is a sweet-tasting purplish-black berry up to 1 cm wide.

+Similar species

 It is similar to Ribes lacustre and R. lobbii, but the former has smaller, reddish to maroon flowers and the latter has reddish flowers that resemble those of fuchsias and sticky leaves.